 - Community meals prepared with food produced onsite and locally

-Morris has made considerable investments in sustainability, which are providing immediate savings and environmental benefits.
+The Morris campus has made considerable investments in sustainability, which are providing immediate savings and environmental benefits.
 In addition, we will continue to save money as a result of these investments while reducing our carbon footprint.
 Significant portions of these investments go directly to the local economy, supporting farmers and small businesses in the region.

 - Over $2.6 million invested in energy conservation and retrofits for the campus, facilities, and operations, which helped us reduce electricity consumption by 1 million kWh between 2007 and 2012